[TOC]

 - Running the model at home on a local PC:

-has been considering running the model at home for use by his family at the same time.
-In response,@merve3234
+@el_mussohas been considering running the model at home for use by his family at the same time.
+In response,@merve3234suggested serving locally and using a ngrok tunnel for the parallel use.@el_mussoacknowledged the advice and committed to researching this topic. - Segmind Vega models support in a1111:

-asked if Segmind Vega models are supported in a1111.
-They reported difficulty in loading a checkpoint obtained from theSegmind Vega page on HuggingFace
+@torqxasked if Segmind Vega models are supported in a1111.
+They reported difficulty in loading a checkpoint obtained from theSegmind Vega page on HuggingFace.
+They did not receive any response or solution in this message thread.

 â· #computer-vision (2 messages):